This is the most comprehensive guide to sectional sofas/sectional couches in 2021.

 Remember: You are restricted to what modules you can attach to the sofa wherever there is an arm.

 Which is why some brave folk pick armless sectionals.
 They can fit just about anywhere and in almost any configuration.
+(Though, while the flexibility is wonderful, the thought of not having an armrest would make some of us squirm.)

 Choosing the parts